tytydraco/yessleep/out/The_one_that_got_away.md

 “You’re just.. a little on edge.”
 His face when soft as he analyzed my annoyance.

 I took a deep breath, “No, no.” I exhaled slowly, “I’m sorry.”
 I had to get a grip, settle myself before the act became something I could no longer keep up.
-I was a music box wound up, twirling its last pirouette as I said, “Please, tell me more about your day.”
+I was a music box wound up, the ballerina twirling her last pirouette as I said, “Please, tell me more about your day.”

-As Drake spoke, I listened and I waited.
+As Drake spoke, I feigned interest.

 “Jack got a promotion and the guys had a flour battle.
-Full-out war zone.”
+Full-out war zone at the station.”

 I nodded, silently cobbling the story together.
-My eyes stayed wide with rapture, feigning focus while drawing the map of him.
-A criminal.
+My eyes stayed wide with rapture, feigning focus while drawing the map of him with him in it.

 “I was thinking we head out to the lake house next week?
 Take the pontoon?
 I can ask off a few days.”
-The Abby he expected smiled, but I was imagining what that would be like if I had not gone to the authorities and presented my case.
-If I had not cracked the case myself, before the FBI had even started on the right track.
+The Abby he expected smiled, but I was imagining what it would be like if I had not gone to the authorities and presented my case.
+If I had not cracked the case myself, before the FBI had even wandered down the right track.

-Later that night when I left the apartment, I did not return.

 I knew how I was going to survive.

 It was Drake that killed those men.
 Drake that drowned innocent victims.
 Drake that had been off duty each time a time of death had been decided.
 Drake was the one that had lured those men, threatened to do the same to me.
 My boyfriend was the killer, and I was the one that got away.
+I can’t believe it took me so long to figure it out.